Name

 Additional Information

-War Gratuity of £9 10s and arrears of £8 18s 8d was paid to His Father and Mother jointly.
-Leonard enlisted in May 1915 in Army Service Corps as Private 95485 at Remounts Centre, Romsey but was discharged on 22 May 1915 (unlikely to become soldier).
-George had enlisted in 1906 in 4th Battalion, Bedfordshire Regt and had transferred to Regular service (nothing further has been found but he did survive the war).
-Alfred served as Serjeant 3/6527, 1st Bedfordshire Regiment, dying of wounds 18 Jun 1918.
+Brother Leonard enlisted in May 1915 in the Army Service Corps as Private 95485 at the Remounts Centre, Romsey, Hants but was discharged on 22 May 1915 as "unlikely to become soldier".
+Brother George had enlisted in 1906 joining the 4th Battalion, Bedfordshire Regt, and had transferred to Regular service.
+(Nothing further has been found but he did survive the war).
+Brother Alfred served as Serjeant 3/6527, 1st Bedfordshire Regiment, dying of wounds 18 June 1918.

 Acknowledgments